cover

 This study investigates the relationship between learning readiness, character moderation, and viewing comprehension skills in elementary school students.
 Viewing comprehension is increasingly recognized as a crucial language ability for addressing 21st-century challenges and adapting to digital media.
 The research used a quantitative approach and a descriptive-correlational design with multiple linear regression analyses.
 It looked at 76 teachers and 76 fifth-grade students from eight elementary schools in Sleman Regency, Yogyakarta.
 The research instruments included a questionnaire for assessing learning readiness, a questionnaire for character moderation, and a viewing comprehension test based on Minimum Competency Assessment items.
 Findings show that learning readiness and character moderation don't have a big effect on students' ability to understand what they're watching.
 An R² value of 0.006 and a significance level of p > 0.05 show that neither factor makes a significant difference.
 However, this does not rule out the potential for a relationship; thus, it implies the necessity to explore other internal and external variables that may affect viewing comprehension further.

-The effect of a Lampung local wisdom-integrated learning model on students’ mathematical problem-solving ability with respect to gender Munafiroh, Verawati; Kawuryan, Sekar Purbarini; Munawwarah, Siti
+The effect of discovery learning integrated with Lampung local wisdom on students’ mathematical problem-solving skills across gender Munafiroh, Verawati; Kawuryan, Sekar Purbarini; Munawwarah, Siti

 Jurnal Penelitian Ilmu Pendidikan Vol. 17 No. 2 (2024): September-November